Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## From bank #80 to bank #FF, the game roms and maybe some surprises

 Next 4 MB (second half) is occupied by 66 unique roms, without any particular sorting except for the last two.
-There is however a trick somewhere: DAEDALIAN OPUS is supposed to be a 32 KB rom but its "slot" is in fact 393 KB long or 11 banks (the rom is followed by 0x00 until TENCHIWOKURAU).

-As both DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2) have save capabilities, this area may be used for save slots.
+Roms are just aligned to offsets multiple of their own size which is mandatory for multigame systems knowing how the dedicated mappers deals with them (they basically redirect any in-game call to an address to the rom offset OR the address called).
+There is however maybe something unusual: DAEDALIAN OPUS is supposed to be a 32 KB rom but its "slot" is in fact 393 KB long or 11 banks (the rom is followed by 0x00 until TENCHIWOKURAU).
+As both DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2) have save capabilities, this area may be used to write saves (but it would be quite tricky to programm I think).
+I did not investigate much, this is maybe just a sloppy alignement trick and the said two games are maybe just self-flashing rom hacks that do not require ram or extra flash space to save.

-The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges.
+The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges but I did not found any documented matching.

 With all this knowledge in hand and a way of reflashing this PCB (which I'm still searching), it is probably possible to make a working custom rom by tinkering this one without too much difficulty.